 In a democracy ruled by law, agencies must do things the right way, even if clunky or slow.

-Scalia called for compliance with such procedural requirements, emphasizing in a 1978 article that “one of the functions of procedure is to limit power -- not just the power to be unfair, but the power to act in a political mode, or the power to act at all.”
+Scalia called for compliance with such procedural requirements, emphasizing in a 1978 article that “one of the functions of procedure is to limit power – not just the power to be unfair, but the power to act in a political mode, or the power to act at all.”

 Indeed, during times of deregulatory rollbacks, the Supreme Court has repeatedly emphasized that an agency making a policy change must surmount several hurdles: The original regulations stand until validly changed.
 Moreover, the agency must provide “good reasons” for a change, leave no “unexplained inconsistency,” and grapple with underlying facts and the effects of the original policy.

 Pruitt’s EPA, however, has sought to scuttle still-governing regulations with shortcuts, such as claimed delays or postponements that would, in reality, indefinitely shelve earlier finalized regulations, but without providing the analysis and justification the Supreme Court has long required.
 So far, the EPA has repeatedly lost on this strategy in the courts.

 In 2017, the United States Court of Appeals for the District of Columbia, the nation’s pre-eminent federal appellate court, ruled that the EPA could not roll back methane regulations through a regulatory stay without new rule-making that included opportunities for public comment, plus legal and factual justification.

 And, similarly, a federal district court in California in 2018 rejected the EPA’s use of a delay strategy to indirectly abandon pesticide regulation.